 AI use cases in enhancing recruitment – smarter screening, video interviewing, onboarding and more

-AI is an excellent tool for identifying new hires so that there is a high probability of success and help with their placement on the right teams.
-It can also help by recommending right career options & learning opportunities, and even suggest the likelihood of flight risks.
+AI’s Role in HRM is an excellent tool for identifying new hires so that there is a high probability of success and help with their placement on the right teams.
+It can also help by recommending the right career options & learning opportunities, and even suggesting the likelihood of flight risks.

 Automated short-listing to control biased hiring